hrvthzslt/personal-site/content/posts/palindrome.md

 ## Mooore deeper

 There is one more function I could implement, and I don't want to leave it hanging.
 One way to implement the `strtolower` function is to walk through the character chain, and if the letter is uppercase, do a little dance in the ASCII table like this: `chr(ord('A') + 32)`.
-I did not do that; I wanted a more crude solution that makes more use of the `CharacterChain`.
+I did not do that.
+I wanted a more crude solution that makes more use of the `CharacterChain`.
 At least either of the solutions supports accented letters...

 ```php
 function strtolower(string $text): string